 39.8.1 Bid Adder Eligibility Criteria

 To receive a Bid Adder, a Generating Unit must: (i) have a Mitigation Frequency that is greater than eighty (80) percent in the previous twelve (12) months; and (ii) must not have a contract to be a Resource Adequacy Resource for its entire Net Qualifying Capacity, or be designated under the CPM for its entire Eligible Capacity, or be subject to an obligation to make capacity available under this CAISO Tariff.
 If a Generating Unit is designated under the CPM for a portion of its Eligible Capacity, the provisions of this section apply only to the portion of the capacity not designated.
 Scheduling Coordinators for Generating Units seeking to receive Bid Adders must further agree to be subject to the Frequently Mitigated Unit option for a Default Energy Bid.
 Run hours are those hours during which a Generating Unit has positive metered output.
-Generating Units that received RMR Dispatches and/or incremental Bids dispatched out of economic merit order to manage local Congestion in an hour prior to the effective date of this Section will have that hour counted as a mitigated hour in their Mitigation Frequency.
 After the first twelve (12) months from the effective date of this Section, the Mitigation Frequency will be based entirely on a Generating Unit being mitigated under the MPM procedures in Sections 31 and 33.

 * * * * *

-41. Procurement of RMR Generation
+41. Procurement of RMR Resources

-41.1 Procurement of Reliability Must-Run Generation by the CAISO
+41.1 Procurement of Reliability Must-Run Resources by the CAISO

-A Reliability Must-Run Contract is a contract entered into by the CAISO with a Generator which operates a Generating Unit giving the CAISO the right to call on the Generator to generate Energy and, only as provided in this Section 41.1, or as needed for Black Start or Voltage Support required to meet local reliability needs, or to procure Ancillary Services from Potrero power plant to meet operating criteria associated with the San Francisco local reliability area, to provide Ancillary Services from the Generating Units as and when this is required to ensure that the reliability of the CAISO Controlled Grid is maintained.
+A Reliability Must-Run Contract is a contract entered into by the CAISO with a resource owner that operates a Generating Unit or other resource giving the CAISO the right to call on the Generating Unit or resource to generate Energy, provide Ancillary Services, Black Start, Voltage support or similar services to maintain the reliability of the CAISO Controlled Grid, including meeting system, local, and flexible capacity reliability needs.

-41.2 Designation of Generating Unit as Reliability Must-Run Unit
+41.2 Designation of Resources as Reliability Must-Run Resources